tytydraco/yessleep/out/I_Survived_An_Alien_Abduction_And_Now_I_know_What_They_Fear.md

 I awoke in a cell.
 No bars.
 No doors.
 Just shimmering energy fields crackling with violet light.

-I groaned as I pushed myself up on shaky arms.
+I groaned as I pushed my naked body up on shaky arms.
 The cell was sterile and frigid; its air thick with piss and sweat.
 My breath fogged faintly in front of me as I scanned the room—and froze when I saw *them*.

-Three figures sat huddled in a far corner.
+Three naked figures sat huddled in a far corner.

 A young man skeletal and shivering, his ribs jutting beneath paper-thin skin;